alliefleming/yellowco.co/_posts/2015-11-03-why-investing-in-your-audience-is-crucial-for-your-brand.markdown

 ---
-title: Why Investing in your Audience is Crucial for your Brand
+title: Why Investing in Your Audience is Crucial for Your Brand
 author: heygirl@yellowconference.com
 wordpress_url: http://yellowconference.com/?p=4175
 date: '2015-11-03 04:00:05 -0800'